 It costs around £60 million a year to try and clear the lines and deal with the damage to trains.

 Studying the effect is as difficult as dealing with it, thanks to the huge variety of trees and plants that line the railways and the manifold different weather conditions which might affect how this black sludge is formed.

 The railway knows that there are six trees that seem to cause the worst problems, Ash, Sycamore, Poplar, Lime, Sweet chestnut, and Horse chestnut –which make up around 40% of the trees lining the railways in England.
 The problem is less acute in Scotland, where the dreadful six account for 24% of their trackside trees.

 The difficulty in dealing with the problem was that they knew some trees seems worse than others, but no one was entirely sure why these six were so much worse than the others.
 Just cutting them down might not fix the problem if the tree types were only a contributor to the problem.

-Researchers decided to focus on the sycamore trees which are one of the more popular lining the railways in England, and by leaving them in water overnight to develop the autumn wetness, iron found in train tracks was then introduced to the leafy soup.
+Researchers decided to focus on the sycamore trees which are one of the more popular lining the railways in England.
+They tested them by leaving leaves from sycamore trees in water overnight to develop the autumn wetness, then adding the iron commonly found in train tracks to the leafy soup.